 A dental assistant in the state of New York must be licensed as a Registered Dental Assistant in order to perform supportive services under the direct supervision of a licensed dentist.

 To be licensed as a Registered Dental Assistant in the state of New York, one must:

-- I. Be at least 18 years of age
+I. Be at least 18 years of age

-- AND

-- II.
-Be a high school graduate or its equivalent

 AND